A sermon preached at St. Mary’s by David Barton on 25th August 2024

 Perpetually at work, though never seen

-Since Eden locked the gate thats everywhere
+Since Eden locked the gate that’s everywhere

 And nowhere? *I think such moments belong to all of us.
 Christ burst open the locked gate.
 We need to live open to the possibilities of wonder..
 The unseeable one glory of the everlasting world